TaraRhoseyn/cardiff_swim_centre_site/README.md

 **User stories covered by this feature:**

 - User story 12: As a site owner, I want customers to be able to join as members in an easy and intuitive way directly on the website.
 The form is functional and uses the POST method.
-The form will be submitted until all fields are inputted.
+The form won't be submitted until all fields are inputted.

 #### Feature 10: Contact Form